mrazomej/phd/docs/src/chapter_05/section_11_cell_age_dist.md

 ## Derivation of the cell age distribution {#sec:ch5_sec11}

-E. O. Powell first derived in 1956 the distribution of cell age for a cell population growing steadily in the exponential phase [@Powell1956].
+E. O. Powell first derived in 1956 the cell age distribution for a cell population growing steadily in the exponential phase [@Powell1956].
 This distribution is of the form
 $$